 The official birthday of QSAR is the 1962 publication of Hansch et al., which established a relationship between encoded molecular structures (called descriptors) and their biological responses by using linear regression analysis (LRA) as a significant tool [5].
-Because of their ease of application, which leads to an easily understood result, several linear regression methods such as multiple linear regression (MLR), partial linear regression (PLS) or principal component regression (PCR) were used to develop QSTR models that capture only the linear association between dependent and independent variables.
+Because of their ease of application, which leads to an easily understood result, several linear regression methods, such as multiple linear regression (MLR), partial linear regression (PLS), or principal component regression (PCR), were used to develop QSTR models that capture only the linear association between dependent and independent variables.
 However, the functional relationships between structure and drug/chemical-induced respiratory toxicity are not always linear, as the pathogenic mechanism of pulmonary toxicology is complex and therefore poorly understood, particularly in humans [3].
 Most animal models and preclinical data cannot be directly extrapolated to humans because patient drug response is multifactorial, including intrinsic and extrinsic factors that influence drug biotransformation [2].
 In addition, the performance of learning algorithms suffers from the curse of dimensionality, since QSTR modelling remains a supervised learning method.
-Addressing this situation and providing models that are unambiguous, non-subjective and easily validated requires model development that can account for the complex structure-toxicity relationships that sometimes occur in QSTR models built on large datasets.
+Addressing this situation and providing models that are unambiguous, non-subjective, and easily validated requires model development that can account for the complex structure-toxicity relationships that sometimes occur in QSTR models built on large datasets.
 In order to predict the toxicity of new drugs or chemicals, numerous machine learning techniques have been applied to model the complex relationship between molecular descriptors and drug/chemical-induced respiratory toxicity [1, 3, 6].